informalsystems/hermes/guide/src/local_chains.md

 ### Running the script to start the chains

-From the `ibc-rs` repository folder run the following script with the parameters below to start the chains (`ibc-0` and `ibc-1`) and configure the light client peers:
+From the `ibc-rs` repository folder run the following script with the parameters below to start the chains (`ibc-0` and `ibc-1`) and import the signing keys into the keyring:

 ```bash
 ./scripts/dev-env ~/.hermes/config.toml ibc-0 ibc-1